paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (21) Racemorphan.

-**(c)** Unless specifically excepted or unless listed in another schedule, any injectable liquid which contains any quantity of methamphetamine, including its salts, isomers, and salts of isomers.Schedule III
+**(c)** Unless specifically excepted or unless listed in another schedule, any injectable liquid which contains any quantity of methamphetamine, including its salts, isomers, and salts of isomers.
+Schedule III

 **(a)** Unless specifically excepted or unless listed in another schedule, any material, compound, mixture, or preparation which contains any quantity of the following substances having a stimulant effect on the central nervous system: